g-lok/gs-dotfiles/medium.md

 fi
 ```

-Actually, after testing, it turns out not only is this a security nightmare for running scripts, but Homebrew doesn't let you run it as sudo anyway, so we're tossing all the sudo code and assuming the user is running this normally.
+Again, after testing, it turns out not only is this a security nightmare for running scripts, but Homebrew doesn't let you run it as sudo anyway, so we're tossing all the sudo code and assuming the user is running this normally.
 I hope this works.

 Also quits if not on Linux or Darwin.
 Yes I own a Windows machine, but it's for gaming and Beyond Laser software ONLY, I ain't about that life otherwise.